ChristopherDalziel/Portfolio-2020/README.md

 ![Portfolio page](src/assets/readMeAssets/portfolio-wire.png)

-## Admin

 ## Create

 ![Create project page](src/assets/readMeAssets/create-wire.png)

 # Colour Pallette

-It was super important to me to keep a steady flow through the website, after selecting my home page image I wanted everything to be colorized with respect to it.
+It was important to me to keep a steady flow through the website, after selecting my home page image I wanted everything to be colorized with respect to it.
 The brown selection of my pallet is actually my hair colour from the background image.
 I knew I wanted a green and a red, staying with the pastel theme but still having some impact, I used a randomized pallet website to scroll through a bunch of different colours until I found some sets that I liked.
 ![Colours for website](src/assets/readMeAssets/Colour_P.jpg)

+# Commands

+- npm install
+- npm test
+- npm start